 An even distribution of large (>60 km), medium (20>60 km) and small (<20 km) stream lengths between closed and possibly fished waters.

 The waters identified using the above rationale and listed in Appendix 1 represent around 36.7% of all Victorian connected rivers, creeks and streams with a common mouth opening to the sea and includes nine of the thirty waters identified as ‘large’.
 This arrangement is conservative as the remaining waters beyond the list in Appendix 1 are not all fished, and considerable escapement and recruitment of eels is expected as a result of input controls applied to commercial fishing in those waters from which harvesting occurs.
+It should also be noted that in nearly all rivers/creeks that are open to commercial eel fishing, the open section is generally limited to the lower, estuarine section, leaving in some cases 98% of the open water unfished, thus protecting stocks from exploitation until seaward migration occurs.

 5.3.2 Export accreditation